 - implement other ZKP proof systems such as Marlin and Halo, and other curves other than BN-256 such as BLS12-381 and BW6-761.

 - optimize existing ZKP primitives: Groth16 and Plonk.

 Each submission would be judged subjectively on various parameters as described in the rules of the hackathon.

 Each team or individual entrant will be invited into a group Discord chat via email.

 Please note: If you are part of a team, you may also communicate with your team members directly through any medium of your choice.

-Whenever your code is in a working state, commit it.
+Whenever your code is working, commit it.
 You never know when you may encounter a bug that you get stuck on.
 You can always roll back and submit an earlier working version.
-Sometimes, too, it can be easier to go back to a known working version and rewrite the code in a different way so as to avoid the bug.
+Sometimes it can be easier to go back to a known working version and rewrite the code differently to avoid the bug.

 Upon completion of your Hackathon work, a link to the following deliverables should be submitted on Devpost:

-- There should be one single Git repository for your submission.
-If external resorces are required, an install/setup script should be included.
+● There should be one single Git repository for your submission.
+If external resources are required, an install/setup script should be included.

-- A 5-minute (or less) video summarizing your entry – e.g. a screencast demonstration of your product and a short introduction to your team, vision, goals, and business proposition.
+● A 5-minute (or less) video summarising your entry – e.g. a screencast demonstration of your product and a short introduction to your team, vision, goals, and business proposition.